yasarigno/AWS-Continuous-Integration/README.md

 # AWS-Continuous-Integration
 I built an AWS Cloud9 development environment and integrate it with GitHub Actions.
 The project contains a simple algorithm written in Python.
 I plan to change it with a more useful one.
+Here you will find out what Continuos Integration [is](https://aws.amazon.com/devops/continuous-integration/).
 ## Steps to follow :

 1. Create the files on Cloud9